 Students may also petition to withdraw completely from the university for a term for medical reasons.
 The student must complete a Medical Withdrawal Petition, provide written evidence from a physician and a personal explanation to the Vice President for Student Life.
 This must be completed in a timely manner and in no case later than the last day of a class in any given term.
 If granted, the grade of WM will appear on the student's transcript.
 Physician clearance is required prior to re-enrollment.
-See page 131 for further information.

 For more information contact Student Life, 105 Hauge Administration Building, 253.535.7191 or slif@plu.edu.

-Program and Curriculum Information
+Undergraduate Program and Curriculum Information